Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### authentication.gssapi.pricipal

-_Mandatory if [ticket cache](#authenticationgssapiticketcacheenable) is enabled_ .The name of the principal to be used.
+_Mandatory if [ticket cache](#authenticationgssapiticketcacheenable) is disabled .The name of the principal to be used.

 ##### `authentication.gssapi.ticket.cache.enable`